Fall Weekends on the Cape

 We have recently “discovered” Heritage Museums & Gardens in Sandwich, which houses American cultural artifacts in its three galleries and features the largest garden in all of Southern New England.
 There are numerous nature trails and hidden treasures (and a nature playground for the kids) to spend a full day exploring the indoor and outdoor collections.

-The Museum is open mid April through mid October on a regular basis (through October 9 in 2017), but will reopen for Halloween Festival on October 28, and then for Gardens Aglow Winter Wonderland on November 24 through the end of December (on weekends).
+The Museum is open mid April through mid October, but will reopen for Halloween Festival on October 27, and then for Gardens Aglow Winter Wonderland on November 23 through the end of December (on weekends).

 Visiting the Water Park